jonnor/agree/doc/braindump.md

 For public/external APIs, contracts should be declared in an file external from the implementation.
 For instance in a file under ./constracts, then used by files in ./src (implementation) and ./test or ./spec (tests).
-This make sure that changes to publically relied-upon contracts, and get due attention during code review.
+This makes sure that changes to publically relied-upon contracts, and get due attention during code review.

 # Quasi-static checking